Selection criteria

 In addition to the assessment of the applicant’s bachelor degree, an estimate of the applicant in terms of their ability to successfully complete the degree and enter the job market is made through the criteria of journalism experiencelife experience, and their application reflections.

-Selection criteria for admission and for the Mundus scholarships:
+Selection criteria for admission and for the Mundus Journalism Consortium Scholarships:

 Academic background